Skip to main content

 Video: Presentation and Q&A Session on Safeguarding and DBS Checks, 20 October 2020

-List of Regional Safeguarding Outreach Officers can be found on the DBS website.
+List of Regional Safeguarding Outreach Officers and further government advice can be found on the DBS website.